MicrosoftDocs/visualstudio-docs/docs/designers/model-editor.md

 ### Begin your 3D model

 In the Model Editor, each new object always begins as one of the basic 3D shapes—or *primitives*—that are built into the Model Editor.
 To create new and unique objects you add a primitive to the scene and then change its shape by modifying its vertices.
 For complex shapes, you add additional vertices by using extrusion or subdivision and then modify them.
-For information about how to add a primitive object to your scene, see [Creating and importing 3D objects](#Adding3DObjects).
-For information about how to add more vertices to an object, see [Modifying objects](#ModifyingObjects).
+For information about how to add a primitive object to your scene, see [Create and import 3D objects](#Adding3DObjects).
+For information about how to add more vertices to an object, see [Modify objects](#ModifyingObjects).

 ## Work with the Model Editor